PaulModaley/guitarstore/README.md

 ### Content

 * All product descriptions were written by Paul Modaley.
-* All website copy, taglines and slogans was written by Paul Modaley.
+* Website copy, taglines and slogans were written by Paul Modaley.

 ### Acknowledgements